How brands like Alo Yoga launch Facebook Ads that work

 Something else we noticed in their ads is that there is dynamic content optimization.
 We have two different versions for different feeds.

-It’s important when we're working creators and designers and even our in-studio team, the people who are picking up the cameras to let them know, “hey, we're going to need to be able to shoot this so it can be used in different formats”.
+It’s important when we're working creators and designers and even our in-studio team, the people who are picking up the cameras to let them know "Hey, we're going to need to be able to shoot this so it can be used in different formats”.

-And that is how you can use foreplay to make your next best performing ads.
+So if you're planning your creative strategy for an athletic wear brand, this is how you can use foreplay to make your next best performing ads.